-If MRT has determined, before or during the 60th month of benefits, that the individual will be temporarily unable to engage in gainful employment for a period of time extending beyond the 60th month of eligibility, he may qualify for an extension of up to six months.
+If MRT has determined, before or during the 60th month of benefits, that the individual will be temporarily unable to engage in gainful employment for a period of time extending beyond the 60th month of eligibility, he may qualify for an extension of up to 6 months.
 The number of months granted will depend on the length of time that MRT has determined him to be unable to engage in a gainful activity.
 The local office will be responsible for monitoring the status of the client on a monthly basis.

-If an MRT re-evaluation is due during that period and the decision again finds the individual unable to participate, the extension will continue up to six months.
+If an MRT re-evaluation is due during the extension period and the decision again finds the individual unable to participate, the extension will continue up to 6 months.
+In this situation, if the extension is continued longer than initially approved by the committee, the Worker must detail the reason for extending the months in case comments, notify the 60-Month Extension Committee for approval, and adjust the appropriate number of months to ANLM, not to exceed 6.
 During the extension period, the Worker must monitor the case to make sure the client continues to meet all other eligibility requirements.

 EXAMPLE: If a person receives their 60th month of benefits in January 2006 and has been found to be disabled or incapacitated by MRT with a re-evaluation due in February 2006, the Committee approves a one month extension through February 2006.
 In February, MRT determines that the disability continues and sets the next re-evaluation for August 2006.
 The extension may be extended through July 2006, which would be the sixth month of benefits over the 60 month time limit.
+The Worker will adjust 5 months on ANLM and document the decision and action in case comments.
+This individual must be placed in the AD component in Work Programs in addition to other component codes.

-If it is determined that the individual is permanently unable to engage in gainful employment, he qualifies for consideration for an extension of up to 6 months to apply for, or appeal prior denials of, statutory benefits.
+If it is determined that an individual is permanently unable to engage in gainful employment, he qualifies for consideration for an extension of up to 6 months to apply for, or appeal prior denials of, statutory benefits.
 Statutory benefits include, but are not limited to, RSDI, SSI, VA, and/or Railroad Retirement.
+This individual must be placed in the AD component in Work Programs in addition to other component codes.